 India’s economy has been on an upward growth trajectory in recent years, helping to reduce poverty and increase standards of living, particularly for workers in the technology sector and other booming industries.

-Through research, teaching, and outreach, the India Initiative is exploring India’s concurrent economic narratives of growth and poverty.
+Through research, teaching, and outreach, the initiative is exploring India’s concurrent economic narratives of growth and poverty.

 For an overview of Georgetown’s engagement with issues of economic development across schools and programs, visit the Global Georgetown website.